apache/pulsar/site2/docs/security-basic-auth.md

    forwardAuthorizationCredentials=true
    ```

-2. Set an environment variable named `pulsar.auth.basic.conf` and the value is `.htpasswd`.
+2. Set an environment variable named `PULSAR_EXTRA_OPTS` and the value is `-Dpulsar.auth.basic.conf=/path/to/.htpasswd`.
 Pulsar reads this environment variable to implement HTTP basic authentication.

 ## Configure basic authentication through CLI tools

-[Command-line tools](https://pulsar.apache.org/docs/next/reference-cli-tools), such as [Pulsar-admin](https://pulsar.apache.org/tools/pulsar-admin/), [Pulsar-perf](https://pulsar.apache.org/tools/pulsar-perf/) and [Pulsar-client](https://pulsar.apache.org/tools/pulsar-client/), use the `conf/client.conf` file in your Pulsar installation.
+[Command-line tools](/docs/next/reference-cli-tools), such as [Pulsar-admin](/tools/pulsar-admin/), [Pulsar-perf](/tools/pulsar-perf/) and [Pulsar-client](/tools/pulsar-client/), use the `conf/client.conf` file in your Pulsar installation.
 To use basic authentication through Pulsar CLI tools, you need to add the following parameters to the `conf/client.conf` file.

 ```
 authPlugin=org.apache.pulsar.client.impl.auth.AuthenticationBasic